badlydrawnrob/data-playground/head-first/sql/__notes__/00-appendix/00-gotchas.md

 - Always request what you _need_ (`limit` results)
     + But _you must_ make sure the order is predictable (`order by`)
     + Row order _is not guaranteed_ in SQL queries
+- Always keep a diagram of your schema
+    + Keep data and schema independent of each other

 ### Aggregate functions